TheDoctor-42/jklm-cheat/README.md

 It can find a word and send it in less than a second, which is of course sufficient to win the game.

-Some parts of the code where found on other websites, which are credited in the code.
+Some parts of the code were found on other websites which are credited in the code.

 Disclaimer:
 This software should not be used in online games against people you don't know, it was developped for a contest and should be used for educational purposes only!